D-Lamb95/Movie-Recommendation-System/README.md

-🎬 Movie Recommendation System (Content-Based)
+🎬 Movie Recommendation System

+A content-based recommender using movie genres

+Overview

-This project builds a content-based movie recommender system using the MovieLens dataset.
+This project builds a content-based movie recommendation system using movie metadata from the MovieLens dataset.
+The goal is to recommend movies that are similar based on shared genres.
+Unlike collaborative filtering, which relies on user behaviors, this approach recommends films by analyzing the content of each movie directly.
-The system recommends movies based on genre similarity, using a cosine similarity matrix built from one-hot encoded genre features.

-It is a simple and intuitive approach to building a recommendation engine without requiring user history or ratings predictions.

-📌 Project Overview

-This project:

-Loads movie metadata (movies.csv) and user ratings (ratings.csv)

-Merges both datasets on movieId

-Converts the genres column into a binary matrix (one-hot encoding)

-Computes cosine similarity between all movies
+The system transforms genre information into a structured format and computes similarity scores between all movies.
+Users can enter a movie title and receive recommendations of films with similar characteristics.

+Data Description

+The dataset includes two primary files:

+  -   movies.csv – Contains movie titles, unique IDs, and genre labels

+  -   ratings.csv – Contains user ratings for each movie

+Movies typically have genre strings such as:
+Adventure|Children|Fantasy
+These are split and converted into binary indicator columns so each movie can be compared based on genre composition.

+The recommendation system uses these encoded genres to match similar films.

+Methods

+To build the recommender:

+  -  Movie and rating datasets were merged using movieId.

+  - Genres were one-hot encoded to create a matrix indicating which genres each movie belongs to.

+  -  Cosine similarity was calculated between all movie vectors to measure how similar each pair of films is.

-Includes a function recommend_movies() that returns the top recommended titles based on a movie you provide
+A function was created to retrieve the top recommended titles based on the similarity scores.

+This approach ensures that movies with similar thematic or categorical elements appear in the results.

+Example

+When a user enters a movie such as “Jumanji (1995)”, the system identifies films with similar genre patterns, returning results such as:

+  -  The Indian in the Cupboard (1995)

+  -  The NeverEnding Story III (1994)

+  -  Escape to Witch Mountain (1975)

+  -  Return to Oz (1985)

+These recommendations reflect shared attributes such as family-friendly themes or adventure and fantasy elements.

-📂 Dataset Requirements
+Requirements

-Place these two files in the project directory:

-movies.csv

-movieId

-title

-genres (pipe-separated, e.g., Adventure|Children|Fantasy)

-ratings.csv

-userId

-movieId

-rating

-timestamp

-These datasets are merged so genre and title information is aligned with rating data.

-🧠 Core Logic
-1. Load datasets
+To run the notebook or script, the following Python libraries are required:

+  -  pandas

+  -  numpy

+  -  scikit-learn

+These can be installed with: